zunda/photocan/README.md

 写真缶
 ======

-Use a Raspberry Pi to backup photographs and prepare them for upload
+Use a Raspberry Pi to backup photographs and prepare them for upload.

 Preparation of Raspberry Pi
 ---------------------------